isotopp/isotopp.github.io/content/posts/2024-04-21-mysql-latency-and-iops.md

 - mysqldev
 ---

-When talking about storage performance, we often her three terms that are important in describing storage performance.
+When talking about storage performance, we often hear three terms that are important in describing storage performance.
 They are

 - bandwidth